serhii-babich/html-accordion-tabs/README.md

 Not that much optimization, to be honest.

-Ok, now we have not that pretty, but actually working tabs with pure CSS and HTML.
+Ok, now we have not that pretty but working tabs made with pure CSS and HTML.

 ## Music time!

-Or, to be precise — time to convert tabs to the accordion.
+Or, to be precise, it’s time to convert tabs into the accordion.
 Why?

-On small screens tabs can be not the best approach to display content and exactly same layout we were trying to avoid at the beginning can come in handy:
+On small screens, tabs aren’t the best option to display content, and the very layout we tried to avoid at the beginning comes in handy here:

 ```
 Desktop: